hanyu1774/Render-3D-Star/README.md

 In the version, where you can see a 3D star:
 * It will spin in a circle
-* Its colors will change throughout time.
+* Its colors will change over time.